 Assessing the Economic Impact of the Deepwater Horizon Oil Spill on Selected IndustriesThe Economics subteam is assessing the economic impacts of the Deepwater Horizon oil spill on Gulf Coastal communities, particularly effects on fishing, seafood processing, and tourism industries.
 Using publicly available, routinely collected data on landings, revenues, and fishing effort for select fish species, researchers are examining overall impact of the DWH oil spill as well as changes that occurred over time.

-Preliminary Findings: What Were the Direct Impacts of the 2010 Deepwater Horizon (DWH) Oil Spill on the Gulf Fisheries Industry?
+Selected Findings: What Were the Direct Impacts of the 2010 Deepwater Horizon (DWH) Oil Spill on the Commercial Blue Crab Fishery?

 Recent news suggests that the Deepwater Horizon oil spill will soon be eclipsed by the millions of barrels of oil leaking from the Taylor Energy platform since 2004.
 The Coast Guard this week ordered Taylor to contain the mess, or face massive fines.
 But cleanup alone may not fully mitigate the damage and effects may linger, as they did after the Deepwater Horizon spill, writes CRGC director Melissa Finucane.
 Read more »

 CRGC Researchers Present Findings on Exposure to Disasters in the Gulf States and Long-Term Mental and Behavioral Health Outcomes